maikelbos0/VDT.Core.DependencyInjection/src/VDT.Core.DependencyInjection/README.md

 ## Convention-based service registration

-The class `DefaultServiceTypeProviders` contains three ways to register services based on common conventions:
+The class `DefaultServiceRegistrationProviders` contains three ways to register services based on common conventions.
+Each method creates a
+`ServiceRegistrationProvider` that can be added to the `ServiceRegistrationOptions` to find services to register, and each method takes as an optional parameter the `ServiceLifetime` of the services found by this provider.

-- `SingleInterface` returns the single interface if an implementation type implements exactly one interface
+- `CreateSingleInterfaceProvider` returns the single interface if an implementation type implements exactly one interface
-- `InterfaceByName` returns interface types found on on implementation types that follow the .NET naming guideline of naming class-interface pairs:
+- `CreateInterfaceByNameProvider` returns interface types found on on implementation types that follow the .NET naming guideline of naming class-interface pairs:
   - Service interface name `IMyService`
   - Implementation class name `MyService`
-- `CreateGenericInterfaceTypeProvider` generates a `ServiceTypeProvider` that finds generic types based on a generic type definition
+- `CreateGenericInterfaceRegistrationProvider` finds generic types based on a generic type definition:
+  - Service interface name `IRequestHandler<TRequest>`
+  - Implementation class `ExampleRequestHandler : IRequestHandler<ExampleRequest>`
   - This is useful if you implement generic interface types such request handlers, command handlers or query handlers

 ### Example